What Is a Software Stack? A Plain-English Guide

 Next.js (React) + PostgreSQL + Vercel/Railway

 The default stack for many new web applications in 2026.
-Next.js handles both front-end and back-end (API routes, server components).
+Next.js handles both front-end and back-end (API routes, server components, server actions).
 PostgreSQL for the database.
 Vercel or Railway for deployment.
 Prisma or Drizzle as the ORM.

-Limitation: Vercel lock-in is real — Next.js works best on Vercel's platform.
+Limitation: Vercel lock-in is real — Next.js works best on Vercel's platform, and some features (like ISR with on-demand revalidation) behave differently on other hosts.
 Self-hosting Next.js requires more configuration.
-Server components add mental overhead.
+React Server Components add mental overhead that trips up even experienced developers.

 Go + React